kjpou1/ml_project_template/README.md

 - Validates inputs with `PredictionInputSchema` for data consistency and reliability.
 - Returns structured responses, including predictions, validation errors, or internal error messages.
 - Designed for integration with external applications or automation pipelines.

----

-### `predict_fasthtml_app.py`
-A FastHTML-based web application designed as a lightweight frontend interface to interact with the REST API.
-It:
-- Provides an elegant and responsive HTML interface for input submission.
-- Communicates with the FastAPI `predict_rest_api` to send user inputs and display results.
-- Handles validation errors returned by the REST API and presents them in a user-friendly format.

-#### Key Features:
-- **User-Friendly Interface**:
-  - A responsive form to input prediction data, styled with clean HTML and CSS for ease of use.
-- **Integration with REST API**:
-  - Sends POST requests to the FastAPI service's `/predict` endpoint.
-  - Processes responses and displays results or error messages dynamically.

-Here’s an updated and clear **"Running the `predict_rest_api.py`"** section for your README:

----

 ### Running the `predict_rest_api.py`

 The `predict_rest_api.py` provides a RESTful API interface for programmatically interacting with the prediction service.
 It is designed to handle JSON-based requests and respond with structured outputs, making it ideal for integration with external applications or automation pipelines.